2gis/mapsapi/src/doc/en/manual/dg-loading.md

             </code></td>
             <td><code>Promise</code></td>
             <td>Registers API loading handlers.
 Parameters: <code>resolve</code> is a function triggered
-                in case of a successful loading of the maps API, <code>reject</code> is a function triggered in case of server errors.</td>
+                in case of a successful loading of the Maps API, <code>reject</code> is a function triggered in case of server errors.</td>
         </tr>
     </tbody>